jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 ###### remove-duplicates
 If no PST path is provided, it will attempt to remove all duplicates in all folders in all stores of the default or current Outlook account.
-Use the --dryrun option to see which message WOULD be deleted.
+Use the --dryrun option to see which messages WOULD be deleted.
 For large stores, this can take some time.

+#### Library and API usage:
+Except for command line argument processing, all of the functionality is located in the main library project.
+The main APIs match the command line commands.

 ## Contributing